OfficeDev/office-js-docs-pr/docs/outlook/append-on-send.md

 ---
-title: Implement append on send in your Outlook add-in (preview)
+title: Implement append-on-send in your Outlook add-in (preview)
-description: Learn how to implement the append-on-send feature in your Outlook add-in. ms.topic: article ms.date: 05/26/2020
+description: Learn how to implement the append-on-send feature in your Outlook add-in. ms.topic: article ms.date: 08/07/2020
 localization_priority: Normal
 ---

-# Implement append on send in your Outlook add-in (preview)
+# Implement append-on-send in your Outlook add-in (preview)

 By the end of this walkthrough, you'll have an Outlook add-in that can insert a disclaimer when a message is sent.